borg286/sevtech/README.md

 * You can easily get repairable tinkers tools with mending moss (right click a moss ball on a bookcase + have 10 levels to give up) and copper parts which causes lots of exp drops (when mining stone for example)

+* Another alternative to using Mending Moss is to have a part made of Steeleaf, from The Twilight Forest.
+It's got great stats for Bows and Bolts, and it adds the Modifiers Twilit and Synergy.
+Twilit buffs damage outside of the Twilight Forest, and Synergy auto-repairs the tool for free as long as there are Steeleafs in your hotbar, with faster repair on how large your stack is.
+It doesn’t consume them and saves you a modifier slot

 * You can clear out huge swaths of cobblestone using the Excavation + Blasting modifier + Gluttony charm + lots of food.
 Blasting 3 destroys all the cobble you mine.
 After blasting the stone you are left with easy to find veins.
 If you use Copper you get tons of XP as you're doing it.
 100+ levels in 10 minutes.

 ## Stoked Fire